Help

 Estimated Work Time

-Displays estimated work time for various usage scenarios based on official battery work time data provided by Apple and the remaining battery power.
+Displays the estimated work time for various usage scenarios, based on official battery work time data provided by Apple and the remaining battery power.

 Settings

-The Battery Health settings can be used to decrease the work time estimations, which may be useful for older batteries with lower capacity.
+The Battery Health setting can be used to decrease the work time estimations, which may be useful for older batteries with lower capacity.

-The Storage Details page displays some statistics about the stored files such as song number, podcast number, audiobook number and others.
-Two numbers are displayed for each of the items - the number of locally stored items and the number of items stored in the iCloud (e.g., uploaded using iTunes Match or bought online).
+The Storage Details page displays some statistics about the stored files, such as the number of songs, podcasts, audiobooks, and others.
+Two numbers are displayed for each item — the number of locally stored items and the number of items stored in iCloud (e.g., uploaded using iTunes Match or bought online).
 In addition, it shows all the mounted file systems together with the amount of free space on each of them.

 The Routing Table page displays the network routing table (for IP and IPv6).
 Each row contains the following values (see, e.g., this page for more info):